-Season your brisket generously with salt and pepper, then cut the brisket in half, if necessary, so that it will fit inside of your slow cooker.
+Season your brisket generously with a slow cooker brisket rub, such as salt and pepper, then cut the brisket in half, if necessary, so that it will fit inside of your slow cooker.
 Coat the insert of the slow cooker with non-stick cooking spray.

 Coat a large skillet with olive oil or canola oil and place over medium-high heat.
 Sear the brisket in the hot oil on all sides, until it's well-browned.
 Use metal tongs to turn the brisket in the pan.